Back to Top

 In October 2003, I was appointed to the Santa Monica Recreation & Parks Commission.
 I was elected Vice Chair in 2010 and became Chair in 2011.
 I termed out of that commission in 2016.

 In 2010 I was appointed to the State of California Association of Parks & Recreation Commissioners & Board Members (CalParksBoard).
-I was elected the 42nd President of that organization, and continue to serve on the board today, as a liaison between Santa Monica and other California cities.
+I was elected the 42nd President of that organization.
+I was the 2013 California Parks & Recreation Commissioner of the Year.

 Santa Monica Arts Commission